and1hof/DubNet/README.md

 # DubNet
 A social networking service designed to aid university students in finding other students with like-minded interests who reside on the same campus.

-IMPORTANT: I am no longer maintaining this repo, and development will be handed off to a club on campus within the next few months.
+IMPORTANT: I am no longer maintaining this repo, and all future development will be managed by an on-campus club at the UW.
+Message me if you need to get in contact with the new maintainers.

 ### PREREQUISITES
 - Linux Server